 Housing costs in Corona are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities, Corona isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Corona are a mix of both white- and blue-collar jobs.
+Corona is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Corona is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Corona who work in office and administrative support (14.46%), sales jobs (12.19%), and management occupations (11.06%).
+There are especially a lot of people living in Corona who work in office and administrative support (14.51%), sales jobs (12.38%), and management occupations (10.88%).

-One downside of living in Corona, however, is that residents on average have to contend with a long commute, spending on average 34.88 minutes every day commuting to work.
+One downside of living in Corona, however, is that residents on average have to contend with a long commute, spending on average 35.28 minutes every day commuting to work.
+However, local public transit is widely used.
+For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

 The most common language spoken in Corona is English.
 Other important languages spoken here include Spanish and Arabic.